epfl-ada/ada-2024-project-databrewers/index.md

 ### 3. Seasonal trend in beer ratings across the states

-We now know that beer style preferences do not vary much across the United States over the seasons.
-But will this also translate to the state level?
-Or will we see more variation by state?
+While beer style preferences show some variation across the United States over the seasons, it remains limited overall.
+However, given that the U.S. is a very large country, some regions may not experience the same weather conditions across seasons.
+This raises the question: will this limited variation persist at the state level, or will we observe greater differences in preferences by state?

 <div style="display: flex; justify-content: center;">
   {% include highest_rated_beer_styles_by_states_season.html %}